Guinea: Political violence and Ebola outbreak

 Conté remained in power until his death on 23 December 2008.
 Several hours after his death, Moussa Dadis Camara seized control in a coup, declaring himself head of a military junta.
 Protests against the coup became violent, and 157 people were killed when, on 28 September 2009, the junta ordered its soldiers to attack people gathered to protest Camara's attempt to become president.
 The soldiers went on a rampage of rape, mutilation, and murder, which caused some foreign governments to withdraw their support for the new regime.

 On 3 December 2009, an aide shot Camara during a dispute over the rampage in September.
 Camara went to Morocco for medical care.
-Vice-president (and defense minister) Sékouba Konaté flew from Lebanon to run the country.
-After meeting in Ouagadougou on 13 and 14 January 2010, Camara, Konaté and Blaise Compaoré, President of Burkina Faso, produced a formal statement of 12 principles promising a return of Guinea to civilian rule within six months.
+Vice-president (and defence minister) Sékouba Konaté flew from Lebanon to run the country.
+After meeting in Ouagadougou on 13 and 14 January 2010, Camara, Konaté, and Blaise Compaoré, President of Burkina Faso, produced a formal statement of 12 principles promising a return of Guinea to civilian rule within six months.
 The presidential election of 27 June brought allegations of fraud, and a second election was held on 7 November.
 Voter turnout was "high", and the elections went "relatively smoothly".
 Alpha Condé, leader of the opposition party Rally of the Guinean People (RGP), won the election, promising to reform the security sector and review mining contracts.

 In February 2013, political violence erupted after street protests over the transparency of the upcoming May elections.
-The protests were fueled by the opposition coalition's decision to step down from the elections in protest of the lack of transparency in the preparations for elections.
+The protests were fuelled by the opposition coalition's decision to step down from the elections in protest of the lack of transparency in the preparations for the elections.
 Nine people were killed during the protests, and around 220 were injured.
 Some deaths and injuries were caused by security forces using live ammunition on protesters.
 The violence led to ethnic clashes between the Malinke and Fula, who supported and opposed President Condé, respectively.
 On 26 March 2013, the opposition party backed out of negotiations with the government over the election, saying that the government had not respected them, and had broken all agreements.